kmlee17/CarND-Advanced-Lane-Lines/writeup_kevin_lee.md

 #### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

-Then I did some other stuff and fit my lane lines with a 2nd order polynomial kinda like this:
+Then I fit my lane lines with a 2nd order polynomial and used sliding windows:

-![alt text][image8]
+![alt text][image7]

 #### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.